Marine Said Days Ago She Loved Her Job. But ‘Mistakes’ in Kabul Killed Her, Pal Says.

 “She was truly a badass individual—and more importantly, she was the nicest person.
 She was a Marine’s Marine.”

-He added that one of her best qualities was that “she could not avoid helping others.”
+He added that one of Gee’s best qualities was that “she could not avoid helping others.”

-The Department of Defense on Saturday identified Gee as one of the 13 servicemen and women who died during Operation Freedom’s Sentinel on Aug.
-26 while trying to evacuate non-combatant Afghans and Americans.
-At least 170 people were injured in the blast, and scores more were injured.
+The Department of Defense on Saturday identified Gee as one of the 13 U.S. troops who died while helping to evacuate non-combatant Afghans and Americans as part of Operation Freedom’s Sentinel.
+At least 170 people were killed in the blast, and scores more were injured.

+Two women were among the 13 U.S. troop deaths: Gee and Marine Sgt.
+Johanny Rosariopichardo, 25, from Lawrence, Massachusetts.

 Gee was stationed at Camp Lejuene in North Carolina, in the U.S. Marines’ Combat Logistics Battalion 24.